AshutoshDongare/convo/README.md

 6) convo uses imports from silero those are already included in this repo. please check an ensure that silero model and utils are at the right place

 With that we are done with the installation steps.
-Now try running convo.py in the terminal using silero virtual environment and you should be able to speak with your computer :smile:
+Now try running convo.py in the terminal using silero virtual environment and you should be able to speak with your computer :thumbsup:
 ```
 python convo.py
 ```